Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### Supported screens:

-With the use of CSS media queries styles, using the google chrome inspect tool, I was able to see that my site is supported for all screens with a width of 280px.
+With the use of CSS media queries styles, using the google chrome inspect tool, I was able to see that my site is supported for all screens with a width of 280px and above.
 I did some testing by sending my website link to my friends and familys devices and they had seen no issues.

 ### Supported browsers: